S-Hari-B/TBG/docs/knowledge_system.md

 ## Core Principles

 * Knowledge is deterministic and data-driven
+* Facts are stored in `data/definitions/knowledge.json` and surfaced exactly as defined
 * Party members have predefined knowledge entries
 * The local LLM is presentation-only and optional
 * Knowledge never alters combat outcomes directly